ericleasemorgan/reader-sentences/README.md

 	./bin/vectorize.py author-homer-gutenberg

-Again, it is quite likely you will have missing Python modules and/or you will have missing HuggingFace models.
-Do your best to install the modules.
-To resolve the issues with the HuggingFace models, create a HuggingFace account, get a HuggingFace token, and create an environment variable with the name "HF_TOKEN" and with the token's value.
-Repeat the previous step, and please be patient; this step is computationally expensive.
+Again, it is quite likely you will have missing Python modules and/or you do not have Ollama installed.
+Do your best to install [Ollama](https://ollama.com).
+You will also need to install two large language models: 1) nomic-embed-text, and 2) llama2.
+First, nomic-embed-text:

+    ollama pull nomic-embed-text:latest

+And then llama2:

+    ollama pull llama2:latest

+Repeat the previous step, and please be patient; these steps are computationally expensive.

 Once you get this far, you can query the database of vectorized sentences.
 The following command queries the study carrel named "author-homer-gutenberg" for the word "hector" and returns thirty-two sentences:

 	./bin/search.sh author-homer-gutenberg hector 32

 The result ought be a long paragraph thirty-two sentences in length.
-Each sentece ought to allude to Hector in some way, shape, or form.
+Each sentence ought to allude to Hector in some way, shape, or form.

 One way to make more sense of the long paragraph is to divide it into smaller paragraphs, like this: